 Exit at Mexilhoeira Grande and follow the signs to the circuit.

 If you catch the train at Faro station it's a journey of around an hour and a half to Mexilhoeira Grande station, at which point you are 11.5km away from the circuit.
 Booking a taxi is the best option then which will follow the CM1054 and N125 to complete the journey.

 Portuguese Grand Prix history, memorable races and past winners

-Nobody will forget Ayrton Senna's dominant first F1 win in 1985 at Estoril, whilst the 1988 Portuguese Grand Prix at Estoril was where the legendary rivalry between Senna and Alain Prost truly began after forceful defence from Senna down the straight and into Turn 1 left Prost furious.
+Other notable races at the Portuguese GP include Ayrton Senna's dominant first F1 win in 1985 at Estoril, whilst the 1988 edition at Estoril was where the legendary rivalry between Senna and Alain Prost truly began after forceful defence from Senna down the straight and into Turn 1 left Prost furious.